raghavio/website/content/posts/clojox_optimizations.md

 #### a.
 Environment Management

 The initial implementation used a [parent-pointer-tree](https://en.wikipedia.org/wiki/Parent_pointer_tree) data structure just like the book.
 The difference is, in the book, the entire scope block is a mutable reference.
 This means if I were to update a variable, it will get reflected to statements (closures) that were executed before this update.
-That would make sense in dynamic scoping but not in static (lexical) scoping [^2].
+That would make sense in dynamic scoping but not in static (lexical) scoping.

 Consider this example:
 ```kotlin